motns/configstore/USAGE.md

 > WARNING: This mode is NOT suitable for production use, since anyone who has access to the `configstore.json` file will be able to decrypt the secrets stored within it!

+### Autocomplete

+There's built-in support for autocomplete via BASH and Zsh.
+You can enable this by copying the respective autocomplete file (`bash_autocomplete` or `zsh_autocomplete`) bundled in the Zip file you downloaded, into your home folder, and sourcing it in your profile config.